MaxMontoro/P4-Advanced-Lane-Lines/README.md

 ![camera_cal](output_images/calibration_undist3.jpg)

 ### Pipeline (single images)

 #### 1. An example of a distortion-corrected image.

-An example of a distorted (original) test image, and an undistorted version can be seen below.
+An example of a distorted (original) test image, and an undistorted version of it can be seen below.

 ![alt text](test_images/original.jpg)